Cheap Hardwood Flooring?

-Searching for the best and cheapest wood floors?
+Searching for the best and cheapest?
 Like age old saying goes..."I wish I had a nickel every time I was asked this question."
 Looking all over the internet, and now in your home town flooring store, cheap is everywhere.

 But I Want Something Good!